Beaches in Wirral

 At the heart of the North Wirral Coastal Park, not far from Moreton Train Station and with plenty of free car parking, Leasowe beach is always popular.
 It has both toilets and a nearby café, while Moreton Beach is found adjacent and is manned by Lifeguards during the summer months.

 Nearby is the historic Leasowe Lighthouse, the oldest brick-built lighthouse in the country.
-(Open 1st and 3rd Sundays in the month in the afternoons throughout summer).
+(Open 1st and 3rd Sundays in the month in the afternoons).

 Wirral's Bathing Waters